The Design Loft at Genuwine Cellars is an ultra-specialized unit, dedicated solely to wine cellar design.

 Depending on the scope of the project, many of our clients prefer to have Genuwine’s craftsman also install their wine cellars.
-In this instance, an installation team will arrive at your project site with your wine cellar in tow (a savings on the shipping expense) and can complete all aspects of the installation process, from climate control, glass walls and doors, and of course wine racking and millwork.
+In this instance, an installation team will white-glove deliver your wine cellar (a savings on the shipping expense) to the project site and then complete all aspects of the installation process, from climate control, glass walls and doors, and of course wine racking and millwork.

 Learn more about our Wine Cellar Installation Services.

 For smaller projects in which incurring the expense of having our team travel to your site may not make sense for your investment, your next best option for success would be to have Genuwine build and supply all aspects of your wine cellar project, ship them to site, and then have your local builder/contractor install our product f.
 In these cases, having Genuwine on the team dictating every element (room prep, climate control, design) and then supplying all the requisite elements (wine racking and millwork, glass/doors, mechanical) ensures that you are getting the best direction, materials and plans, which not only puts you (and your builder) in the best position to create a functioning wine cellar, but also a showpiece that maximizes your investment.

 Our firm specializes in long-distance project management, and all of our tools and resources have been designed accordingly.